01 — The Invisible Drain

 With the fee audit complete, each category becomes a decision point.
 Some fees are avoidable through behavior modification: using the bank's own ATMs rather than out-of-network machines, maintaining minimum balances, opting for electronic statements.
 Some are avoidable through account switching: genuinely zero-fee accounts exist at digital banks and credit unions, and switching is less onerous than most people assume.
 Some are avoidable through negotiation: long-standing customers with good account history frequently succeed in waiving specific fees by asking.

 The behavioral challenge here is identical to the challenge in every other domain of financial pattern change: knowledge is necessary but not sufficient.
 Knowing that ATM fees cost $180 per year is useful information.
-Converting that knowledge into a changed behavior — planning cash withdrawals, or switching to a bank with a larger fee-free ATM network — requires a different kind of intervention.
+Converting that knowledge into a changed behavior — planning cash withdrawals, or switching to a bank with a larger fee-free ATM network — requires a different kind of intervention, the same way cutting monthly expenses sticks only when you build structure instead of relying on willpower.
 SpendTrak's role as a behavioral spending mirror is relevant here not just for impulse purchases but for exactly this category of invisible drain.
 Not advice.
 Not judgment.
 Just a mirror that makes visible what has been structurally invisible.
 When the fee pattern is visible, the decision about what to do with that visibility is entirely the person's own.

 The fee audit is not a one-time exercise.
 Banks regularly introduce new fees, modify existing ones, and change the conditions under which fees apply.
 Annual review — not annual regret — is the behavioral practice that keeps the invisible from becoming expensive.